Derrick Henry: Personal life

 In November 2019, Henry's hometown of Yulee, Florida, celebrated him with a welcome sign in his honor.
 Fundraising for the sign came from local residents and businesses.
 In April 2022, Henry became a minority owner of Major League Soccer’s Nashville SC.

 Reportedly, Henry spends over a quarter of a million dollars annually on body maintenance, which includes massages, hyperbaric oxygen, infrared saunas, and a personal chef, to keep himself in prime condition and peak shape.
 He also receives IVs with vitamins and nutrients three times a week and maintains a stringent diet, avoiding gluten, artificial sugar, fried foods, and dairy.

-Henry has been in a relationship with Adrianna Rivas since 2016.
-They have two daughters, Valentina and Celine.
+Media

+In high school, Henry was featured on the cover of the February 3, 2013, edition of Parade magazine.
+At Alabama, he was featured on the cover of ESPN The Magazine and two editions of Sports Illustrated.
+In the NFL, he's been featured on multiple magazine covers, including the Fantasy Football editions of ESPN and The Athletic.

+Henry has appeared in ads for Old Spice, State Farm, FedEx, and Pepsi.
+As of 2026, he has reportedly been featured in more than 99 commercials in his career, including NFL ads.
+In February 2026, he co-starred with Kathryn Hahn in a Super Bowl LX commercial for protein yogurt brand OIKOS.